-The Music Hall course of lectures for the resent season closed some three weeks ago.
+The Music Hall course of lectures for the present season closed some three weeks ago.
 Last year's course was not as great a success as the management could have desired.
 The audiences had run down to a comparatively small number.
-Some object to the hall though Beethoven is a new and beautiful hall, and in a good location.
+Some object to the hall-though Beethoven is a new and beautiful hall and in.s good location.
 It was intended to close the course by our popular Brother Thomas G. Forster, but his health was so poor he was compelled to decline.
-The mana that t, with some misgivings, engaged
+The mans \\\\t, with some misgivings, engaged

 Mrs. Levitt.
-I lived at No. 3 Forest avenue.
-I would be glad to have a Spiritual minister to speak at my funeral.
-But as all my people are strangers to this religion, they will probably get Rav.
-Mr. Cheney.
+1 lived at No. 3 Forest avenue.
+1 would be glad to have a Spiritual minister to speak at my funeral.
+But as all my people re strangers to this religion, they will probably get Rev. Mr. Cheney.
 He is liberal and good, but I would be glad to have some one to assist him, that understood this Philosophy, for it would help me."

 And it was all so.
 The next day all these facts were developed.
-She had died at half-past 3 o'clock that night; Rav.
-Mr. (Cheney was engaged to preach the funeral, etc., etc.
+She had died at halfpast 3 o'clock that night; Ray.
+Mr. [Cheney was engaged to preach the funeral, etc., etc.